ThemySabri/Task6-UPI-Summer-Course-2024/README.md

-# Group 4 UPI Summer Course 2024
+# Assigntment 9B: Waste Generation Analysis and Visualization by Group 4

 ## List of Members